-Getting started also means to create a special station for all of your cleaning supplies and products, and devote one bucket or caddy to carry around the house with you while you clean, explains Wendy Silberstein, professional organizer and founder of The Aesthetic Organizer.
+When it comes to cleaning, getting started should entail creating a special station for all of your cleaning supplies and products.
+Devote one bucket or caddy to carry around the house with you while you clean, explains Wendy Silberstein, professional organizer and founder of The Aesthetic Organizer.
 Then, "create a master schedule and commit," she tells Woman's Day.

 Having a schedule and cleaning cadence can give your home the focus it deserves, while also keeping your mind in check.
 There's no sense in cleaning the same space over and over again if you're neglecting other parts of your home.
-Divide your cleaning tasks into daily, weekly, and monthly ones can also make a world of a difference, Jamie Hord, founder of Horderly Professional Organizing, explains.
+Divide your cleaning tasks into daily, weekly, and monthly lists, Jamie Hord, founder of Horderly Professional Organizing, suggests.
 "You'll never have to spend hours (or days) doing an entire-home deep clean again," she adds.
-Hord recommends wiping down and disinfecting all high-traffic areas daily—doorknobs, countertops, kitchens, bathrooms, and laundry rooms, just to name a few.
+Hord recommends wiping down and disinfecting all high-traffic areas daily — doorknobs, countertops, kitchens, bathrooms, and laundry rooms, just to name a few.
 "On a weekly basis, wash sheets and towels, vacuum and mop floors, dust surfaces and furniture, and clean your showers and bathtubs," she says.
-As for monthly tasks, Hord suggests taking inventory of the food in your kitchen, cleaning supplies, and toiletries to make sure they're not expired.
+As for monthly tasks, Hord suggests taking inventory of the food in your kitchen, cleaning supplies, and toiletries to make sure they're not expired or running low.